webplatform/docs/apis/indexeddb/IDBFactory/index.md

 standardization_status: 'W3C Proposed Recommendation'
 summary: 'The object type for the indexedDB property, which provides access to the IndexedDB features supported by the browser and/or device.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: IndexedDB
+  - IndexedDB
 uri: apis/indexeddb/IDBFactory

 ---